E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Applications

 \subsection{Image Translation}

 By replacing the input with the corresponding sketch or segmentation label map of the image during the network training phase, our framework can also perform image translation tasks.
 Given that there is no relevant dataset for the FFHQ, we perform this task on the CelebA-HQ, of which $3,000$ images are reserved for testing purposes.
 Specifically, we follow \cite{Richardson2020EncodingIS} to generate the sketch dataset of CelebA-HQ, while the segmentation label maps are from the CelebAMask-HQ dataset \cite{CelebAMask-HQ}.
-The visual comparison results are shown in Figure \ref{fig:restorationandtranslation}.
-Compared to pSp \cite{Richardson2020EncodingIS}, it is clear that our results are more faithfully aligned to the respective semantics of the input, \eg the glasses in the sketch-to-image example.
+Regarding the training loss, it is the same as the GAN inversion task except that the multi-layer identity loss is removed. \wty{Alg.~\ref{alg:image_translation} shows the details of the algorithm in the inference phase.} The visual comparison results are shown in Figure \ref{fig:restorationandtranslation}.
+Compared to other methods, it is clear that our results are more faithfully aligned to the respective semantics of the input, \eg the glasses in the sketch-to-image example.